 Care home recipe book

 Our development chefs have been busy creating a four weekly menu cycle with supporting fortified recipes suitable for care homes.
-They include full nutritional information plus allergens – take a look at the examples below, and contact your account manager for more options!
+They include full nutritional and allergen information – take a look at the examples below, and contact your account manager for more options!

 Catering with Care